mxagar/small_bets_notes/Small_Bets.md

 Daniel has become good at ignoring opportunities that would take longer than 1 month to bring to market.
 He tries to create things that can be published in one week.

+## 2. Bias for Survival

+### Survivorship Bias

+Daniel shows two examples of how people miss-understand the random or stochastic world:

+- John O'Nolan (Ghost): he said that the key secret was to appear at the office every day even when things were going wrong.
+That is more an advice for a predictable world, but not for a stochastic world!
+- ConvertKit Founder: he said that one should focus on one thing.
+But he admitted to having tried many businesses before.
+Thus, it turns out having a portfolio is fundamental.

+The problem is not the advice: the problem is that focusing and persevering is valid for the predictable world!

+Similar biased advice:

+- Focus on one problem.
+- Just build something useful.
+- Just follow your passion.
+- Just make your product 1% better every day.
+- Just obsess on your customers.
+- Just execute the best idea.
+- Just keep showing up.

+### Spotting Survivorship Bias

+- Ignore the role of randomness.
+- Cherry picking success from the stochastic world.
+- Believing that what worked, will always work.
+- Believing that what didn't work, will not work.
+There's a quote over there: "Only fools try the same thing expecting different results"; that quote is not that valid for the stochastic world.
+- Ignoring the Pareto distribution of success.
+Success is usually distributed following power laws.
+Daniel shows the creator earnings distribution: less than 1% make the vast majority of the earnings.

+Daniel has several products and explains how randomness has affected in their success or failure.
+The takeaway is that when something fails, we shouldn't waste much time thinking on why this has happened.
+Examples:

+- AWS book: random endorsement by Sahil, the founder of Gumroad.
+- Twitter course: great success, but no endorsement.

+Daniel thinks now more self-published books are sold, for instance at Gumroad.
+It's important to sense what's going on and what's going to happen.
+However, we should not trust so much ourselves, instead have a small bets portfolio!

+Important paper by Taleb: **Understanding is a Poor Substitute for Convexity (Antifragility)**.
+At the end, he says we don't need to understand why things work/don't work, but instead have a small bets strategy.

+Interesting: Daniel estimates company market size by looking at twitter account followers.

+### Acquiring Knowledge

+- Predictable world
+  - Look at what works for others.
+  - It will almost certainly work for you too.
+- Stochastic world
+  - Hard to separate signal from noise.
+  - Requires probabilistic knowledge.
+  - No understanding necessary.

+Probabilistic knowledge: if we want to increase the odds of survival of a plant from another environment, we should try to replicate the environment.
+Similarly, if we want to succeed with a project, we should try to copy the format of similar projects that succeeded.
+It could be that it fails, but it's better to try things that worked.

+### Why Does This Matter?

+Daniel explains several decisions he took, which might not be the best, but he really doesn't know:

+- Gumroad landing page for all his products, nothing more, not even a webpage.
+- Everything on Gumroad.
+- ...

+Takeaway: The world is complex.

+### Our Case Against Survivorship Bias

+- We recognize the role of chance.
+- We don't ignore randomness, but embrace it.
+- Our portfolio strategy is tried and tested for the stochastic world.
+- We encourage predictable activities in the portfolio.
+- In the stochastic world, we acquire knowledge probabilistically.

+### A Bias for Survival: The Preppers

+When Daniel moved to Seattle 10 years ago, he understood the reasonable approach that the preppers take.

+He thinks that the prepper mindset is very powerful:

+- Negative visualization.
+- Seek peace of mind.
+- Scope of robustness.
+- Down-side first attitude.

+The idea is that we predict what could go very wrong and then plan how to recover from it, or prepare for it - even before it happens.
+For example: we think we might loose our job, or we have a family and we think we might die.

+This way, we prepare and then focus on the upside.

+### Avoiding Failure

+- Be a prepper.
+Prepare for the bad to have peace of mind.
+- Beware of the fallback.
+Daniel tells how he could go back to his 9-5 job when he quit; however, that's risky: he started thinking big with Userbase, risking too much.
+It's better to think we don't have a fallback: that way our mindset is like: "this needs to work"; thus, we try more bets, smaller.
+- A sense of urgency.
+Stop playing around and start making money immediately.
+Daniel tells how he clicked away from the fallback illusion when he realized he didn't want to go back to his job.
+- We are wired to earn every day.
+- Stay with the low-hanging fruit.
+Don't start with big things, but with easy smaller things.

+Daniel tries to continue with his lifestyle; he manages to not go back to the 9-5 worklife.

+Having a small win is very useful, because it gives us information and changes our mindset: we have a funnel (views, buys, sales).

+Daniel mentions usually he sees something that works and then he has the idea he could do something similar that works.

+### Small Wins

+Image of the Survivorship Bias story from the WW2: shot airplanes, etc.

+- Not much to learn from failures.
+- Potential for negative knowledge.
+- Small wins bring much ore information.
+- Small wins add capabilities.
+- Success brings with it other success.
+- A string of failures is demotivating.